akbashev/akbashev/README.md

 # Hi there 👋

 My name is Jaleel and welcome to my github page.
-<p> Doing Swift and curious about distributed stuff.
+<p> Doing stuff in Swift and curious about distributed systems.

 🏔🚵🍻🥨⚽️